 Cost to rewire a house will normally include:

 - Materials and Supplies -- Materials comprise flexible sheathed cable (today's new non-metallic wire which is replacing copper wire), outlets, switches, and supplies.
+If you are doing your entire house, make sure to talk with your electrical contractor to see what is included.

 Get the Most for Your Money

 Thinking of buying a property that is more than 25 years old?
 Check the condition of its wiring and determine the cost of necessary upgrades before you make an offer.
+If it has faulty wiring or other problems with the electrical panel, consult with your local electrician.

-In a large-scale home remodel, have the wiring upgrade done early on, before any plastering work begins.
+In a large-scale home remodel, have the electrical wiring upgrade done early on, before any plastering work begins.